 The topic under consideration is the exemption of yeshiva students from serving in the Israeli army.
-This controversial policy was recently challenged by Israel's highest court, and will no doubt continue to be debated for years to come.
+This controversial policy was recently challenged by Israel’s highest court, and will no doubt continue to be debated for years to come.
 But beyond any social implications there are important halakhic considerations to this exemption.
-If defending the land of Israel is considered a "mikhemet mitzvah" then everyone is obligated to serve, even, to use the Mishna's idiom "a groom from his room and a bride from her wedding canopy" (M. Sotah 8:7).1 Thus regardless of any civil exemption provided by the government, yeshiva students who are theoretically concerned with keeping Jewish law, must also rely on a religious exemption from performing their military obligations.
+If defending the land of Israel is considered a “mikhemet mitzvah” then everyone is obligated to serve, even, to use the Mishna’s idiom “a groom from his room and a bride from her wedding canopy” (M. Sotah 8:7).[1.
+If current military operations are considered “milchemet reshut” then all would be prohibited since it would lack the sanction of the Sanhedrin (M. Sanhedrin 1:5).]
+Thus regardless of any civil exemption provided by the government, yeshiva students who are theoretically concerned with keeping Jewish law, must also rely on a religious exemption from performing their military obligations.

 The Kuntres offers such a solution based on Shemita Ve’Yovel 13:12-13.
 In the first entry under “laws of the community” the Kuntres writes: